-- Begin promptly at 11:00am (11:15am on Wednesdays)
+- Begin promptly

 - 1) Soap Box

 - 2) Acknowledgments

 - 3) Announcements

-- Dismiss promptly at 11:15am (11:30am on Wednesdays)
+- Dismiss promptly

-"Soap Box" is an opportunity to share something meaningful with the community.
-Facilitators must come prepared.
+&quot;Soap Box" is an opportunity to share something meaningful with the community.
+Facilitators must have their soap box approved and reviewed by their advisor prior to presenting in front of the school community.